-The documentary genre may not be as well-embraced as the full-length feature film genre.
-Hot Docs, however, has been showcasing well-crafted documentary films to the masses with its budget-friendly tickets and even free screenings for students and seniors since 2011.
-Located in the city’s exciting Annex neighborhood, the century-old but recently renovated Hot Docs Cinema is indeed a fitting location for North America’s largest documentary film festival as it continues to screen high-caliber documentaries.
+Hot Docs has been bringing well-crafted documentary films to the masses with its budget-friendly tickets and free screenings for students and seniors since 2011.
+Located in the city’s exciting Annex neighborhood, the century-old (but recently renovated) Hot Docs Cinema is indeed a fitting location for North America’s largest documentary film festival as it continues to screen high-caliber documentaries.

-This well-attended annual film festival takes place in late April to early May, the perfect time to enjoy the lovely spring weather in the city.
+This well-attended annual film festival takes place from late April to early May, the perfect time to enjoy the city’s lovely spring weather.

 Regent Park Film Festival

-The Regent Park Film Festival, which just celebrated its 13 year, showcases the works of promising local and independent filmmakers that appeal to inner-city communities.
+The Regent Park Film Festival showcases the works of promising local and independent filmmakers that appeal to inner-city communities.
 Some of the best things in life are free, and that adage certainly rings true with this free-of-charge film festival.
-A standout from this year is the reality TV-esque Meet the Patels, which enjoyed a small commercial release through the film company Alchemy in the USA in early fall.
+Standouts from previous years include Meet the Patels (2014), which enjoyed a small commercial release through the film company Alchemy in the USA.

-The Regent Park Film Festival is held annually, typically in the month of November.
+The Regent Park Film Festival is held annually, typically in November.

 Toronto Reel Asian International Film Festival

 Toronto holds the distinction of being one of the world’s most multicultural cities.
-Therefore, it is not surprising that the city hosts the Toronto Reel Asian International Film Festival, a film festival solely dedicated to showing off gems from the fast-growing contemporary Asian cinema.
-Mina Walking, which was screened at the festival, recently nabbed the Inaugural Discovery Award at the 2016 Canadian Screen Awards.
+Therefore, it is not surprising that the city hosts the Toronto Reel Asian International Film Festival, a festival solely dedicated to showing off gems from the fast-growing field of contemporary Asian cinema.

 European Union Film Festival

-Cinephiles who have grown tired of the usual fare that Hollywood serves can definitely look into the European Union Film Festival to rekindle their amour with cinema.
+Cinephiles who have grown tired of the usual Hollywood fare should look to the European Union Film Festival to rekindle their love of cinema.
 Showcasing the best contemporary films that Europe has to offer, there is no more suitable location than the historic Royal.
 This film festival is the epitome of joie de vivre for film junkies.